andrewtavis/slides/oss_community_building/slides.md

 - Include the community wherever possible by saying "we" instead of "I"
 - Keep your communication positive! (and be mindful of cultural interpretations)
-- Prompt communication when you assign an issue and thank them for opening PRs/MRs
 - Discuss with community how hard it should be to contribute (tests, `pre-commit`, when to close a PR/MR)
-- Try to bring in contributions, check in if there's been no activity and say "Hope all's well!"
+- Check in if there's been no activity and say "Hope all's well!"
 - Don't "lgtm": Contextualize the contribution, thank them and say you're looking forward to the next time!
 - Enjoy the friendships you'll make ❤️